+and with the constant fine mesh size $h_{\mathrm{fine}} = 2^{-9}$ for the LOD realization.
+For the first iteration we use a constant $0.8 + 0.6 \ci$ initial value in $\sol$ and $\bfAapp$ as an initial value in $\MagPot$.
+Finally, for the first three levels we choose $\varepsilon_{\mathrm{tol}} = 10^{-10}$ and the final iteration is then computed up to $\varepsilon_{\mathrm{tol}} = 10^{-12}$. \\ The order parameters $\sol$ of the computed discrete minimizers are shown in Figure \ref{fig:reference-minimizers} and Figure \ref{fig:reference-minimizers_2}.
+In Figure \ref{fig:reference-minimizers-A} the corresponding vector potential $\MagPot$ and its $\curl$ for $\kappa = 5$ is shown.
+This value is representative of all other values of $\kappa = 10, 15, 20, 25, 30, 50, 100$, since no visual differences are notable.
+In contrast, we plot the difference $\curl \MagPot - \MagF$ in Figure \ref{fig:reference-minimizers-curlA-H} for all values of $\kappa$ where small differences can be detected due to the vortex structure of the order parameter.
+Finally, the energy values for the original GL energy $\energy$ and the stabilized energy $E$ are given in Table \ref{tab:energy-reference-minimizers}.

-In the order parameter $u$ (Figure \ref{fig:reference-minimizers}, top row) we see the expected vortex patterns, known as the Abrikosov lattice, that occur in type-II superconductors penetrated by external magnetic fields.
-The vortices are well resolved by the LOD approximation space, consistent with the observations of \cite{BDH24} for the reduced Ginzburg--Landau model with given vector potentials $\MagPot$.
+In the density $|\sol|^2$ of the order parameter $\sol$ (bottom row of Figure \ref{fig:reference-minimizers} and Figure \ref{fig:reference-minimizers_2}) we see the expected vortex patterns, known as the Abrikosov lattice, that occur in type-II superconductors penetrated by external magnetic fields.
+Interestingly, the vortices in the density arise from the interplay between the real part (top row) and the imaginary part (middle row) of $\sol$.
+Both components exhibit a more intricate structure due to oscillations, particularly in regions where $|\sol| \approx 1$.
+In particular, the physical relevant vortices in the density are well resolved by the LOD approximation space, consistent with the observations of \cite{BDH24} for the reduced GL model with given vector potentials $\MagPot$.